-The Company's financial instruments consist of cash and cash equivalents, marketable securities, receivables, accounts payable and accrued liabilities, bank line of credit, loan payable, and lease liabilities.
-The carrying value of cash and cash equivalents, receivables, accounts payable and accrued liabilities, loans and bank line of credit approximate their fair values due to their immediate or short-term maturity.
+The Company's financial instruments consist of cash and cash equivalents, marketable securities, receivables, accounts payable and accrued liabilities, loan payable, and lease liabilities.
+The carrying value of cash and cash equivalents, receivables, accounts payable and accrued liabilities and loans approximate their fair values due to their immediate or short-term maturity.
 Marketable securities consisting of common shares are recorded at fair value based on the quoted market prices in active markets at the reporting date, which is consistent with Level 1 of the fair value hierarchy.